-Bachelor of Rural Development is a three year, six semester program with a second major in Sociology.
+Bachelor of Rural Development is a four-year, eight semester program with a second major in Sociology.
 The program is offered at Thames International College by the School of Social Sciences in association with Faculty of Humanities and Social Sciences, Tribhuvan University.
-Students will have to complete 90 credit hours to graduate.
-Students are also required to appear for 14 course examinations which will lead to Bachelor of Arts degree from Tribhuvan University
+Students will have to complete 120 credit hours to graduate.
+Students are also required to appear for TU course examinations separately which will lead to Bachelor of Arts degree from Tribhuvan University.

 Education in rural development will open doors for a variety of career opportunities ranging from public administration to politics to development sector.
 While encouraging students’ abilities to work in teams and lead innovation in the workplace, the main aim of this course is to help students develop an understanding of the wider world through interdisciplinary learning.
 Critical understanding of societies, understanding of social problems, ethical questions of the contemporary world, and the development of critical perspectives and skills to engage in the development of rural societies are the major points to draw from the BRD program at Thames.